mutualinfo/mutual_info/README.md

 ## :warning: A reminder about Differential Entropy

-* It is not invariant under change of variables, and is therefore most useful with dimensionless variables.
+* It is not invariant under monotonic changes of variables (on the individual r.v.s.), and is therefore most useful with dimensionless variables.
+The equivalent invariance for discrete is bijective (relabelling) transformations of the individual r.v.s.
 * It can be negative.

 See also the [limiting density of discrete points](https://en.wikipedia.org/wiki/Limiting_density_of_discrete_points) as to why the original description of differential entropy is not even dimensionally correct.